Sample Business School Essays

 - How these skills will help further your career: The writer used an example from her current career and concluded her essay with a look into the potential of leadership in her field.

-I looked across my celebratory cheesecake and beamed up at my new co-workers.
+I looked across my celebratory cheesecake and beamed up at my new coworkers.
 I couldn't believe I had finally landed my dream job.
 All of the senior editors were having lunch in the cafe across the street from the bakery where the finance team and marketing team shared dessert.
 I had been hired as a budget analyst at my favorite magazine.
-My job was to work alongside the business manager to help tie the knot on a more healthy marriage between the finance and marketing departments, thus improving our sales and workplace environment.
-On my way home, I felt relieved to finally have an exciting and secure career.
+My job was to work alongside the business manager to help create a more healthy marriage between the finance and marketing departments, thus improving our sales and workplace environment.
+On my way home, I reflected on my relief in finally having an exciting and secure career.

 However, if there comes a time when I am again involved in a lost company, I know how to repair.
 I know how to restore.

 In this essay, the applicant was asked to recall a challenging situation to which the writer overcame the boundaries.
 The writer was asked to do this in approximately 450 words, using concise language and proper grammar and punctuation.
 In questions similar to these, the admissions officers are looking for:

 - Applicant's ability to identify a challenging moment in her life: This writer uses a relevant example of a challenging situation, describing the challenge of losing a job, losing housing, and having to move to a different city.